michaelmoliterno/auction_ball/blog.md

 - good keeper Settings
 -educate on player prices and things like roster settings, cattys, format, and number of teams that affect good choices -espn and others have huge anchoring

+TODO
+title and teaser
+html for plotlys as comments
+thumbnail: 300 x 125
+keywords
+final edits